Readers Guide for Book Clubs

 - Were you aware before reading HYSTERICAL about how Sigmund’s ideas about female sexuality have informed the culture?
 What do you think of those ideas—ones like the idealization of female masochism as a necessary part of the chain of life?

-- Were you aware before reading HYSTERICAL about how Anna’s ideas have informed educators’ and psychologists’ understanding of children’s need for attachment and for learning through exploration?
+- Before reading HYSTERICAL, were you aware of how Anna’s ideas have informed educators’ and psychologists’ understanding of children’s need for attachment and for learning through exploration?
 What do you think of those ideas?

 - How do you think Anna found it in her heart to love Sigmund so tirelessly, even given the limitations he may have put on her?
 Should her love for him be seen as an example of self-loathing or of self-love?